shawnhuang125/Data_structure/C_Progranmming/C_Progranmming.md

 ```
 please insert a formula:(3+2)*(5-3)
 The formula contains the following characters:
-'(' operator precedence with precedence:3
+'(' operator with precedence:3
 '3' is number
-'+' operator precedence with precedence:1
+'+' operator with precedence:1
 '2' is number
-')' operator precedence with precedence:3
+')' operator with precedence:3
-'*' operator precedence with precedence:2
+'*' operator with precedence:2
-'(' operator precedence with precedence:3
+'(' operator with precedence:3
 '5' is number
-'-' operator precedence with precedence:1
+'-' operator with precedence:1
 '3' is number
-')' operator precedence with precedence:3
+')' operator with precedence:3
 ```